-A1 Learning Support Letter
+- A1 Learning Support Letter

-A2 IEP
+- A2 Pupil Passport Example

-A3 Provision Map for SEN/ Learning Support for 2X
+- A3 Provision Map for SEN/ Learning Support for 2X

-A4 Dyslexia Guidance for the Classroom
+- A4 Dyslexia Guidance for the Classroom

-A5 Inclusive Classroom Checklist
+- A5 Inclusive Classroom Checklist

-A6 Acronyms Used in this Policy
+- A6 Acronyms Used in this Policy

-Please send by y email
+Please send by email

-Dear Parents/ Carers
+Dear Parents/Carers

 Child:

-aim to offer sr nall group interven tions, designed to cor nsolidate and support cla term.
-As part of our normal possroom learning.
-These session their full lunch hour.
+I am writing to give you details of additional support your child is receiving this term.
+As part of our normal provision we aim to offer small group interventions, designed to consolidate and support classroom learning.
+These sessions take place during our extended lunch period, which means your child will still benefit from their full lunch hour.

 Curriculum area Intervention Teacher/Teaching Assistant Day Time Targets